 The Zamboni Machine’s Big League Debut

 Over the next few years, Zamboni introduced models B through D, each a slight improvement over the previous iteration.
-But it was the Model E that wound up in the Hockey Hall of Fame.
+But it was the next model that would make history.

 Did you know?
 The Zamboni ice resurfacing machine made its Olympic debut at the 1960 Olympic Winter Games in Squaw Valley, Calif.